TechGrounds-Cloud8/cloud8-Killian97/project/projectv1_0/README.md

 ```
 ssh -A -J <admin server Username(should be Administrator)>@<admin.server.public.ip> ec2-user@<web.server.private.ip>
 ```

+# Edit
+To edit the webpage on the webserver go to the post_launch_scripts folder and overwrite the demo_website.zip file with a demo_website.zip file that contains a index.html and other files that you want your website to have.
+It will automatically be unzipped and deployed.

 # Close everything down when done
 If all the steps above have worked this CDK project is working succesfully for you.